-The story must have been told countless times, yet never loses its power.
+The story must have been told countless times; yet it never loses its power.

-Our Sunday school kids must have heard it umpteen times, yet they continue listening, wide-eyed, and amazed.
+Our Sunday school kids must have heard it umpteen times, yet they continue listening, wide-eyed, amazed.

-Of this story inked into the pages of our history — about the one Man who dripped with blood and hung naked on the wooden beam of an old rugged cross…
+Of this story inked into the pages of our history — about the one Man who dripped with blood and hung naked on a wooden beam of an old rugged cross.

-Of his halting breaths that make for our one full breath, and his haunting claim that leaves us forever claimed.
+Of his halting breath that make for our one full breath, and his haunting claim that leaves us forever claimed.

-This story that proves the dead can rise to life, and how the broken-hearted and battered of life can transform and resurrect through His life.
+This story that proves that the dead can rise, and how the broken-hearted and battered in life can transform and resurrect through His very own life.

-There is a risen Man who upon the rising sun raises our assurance of a forever salvation —
+There is a risen Man whom upon the rising sun raises our assurance of a forever salvation —

 “It was ‘very early on the first day of the week, at dawn, the women came to the tomb…” (Luke 24:1)